qinghuacc/splunkalert/README.md

  ## Searches

 I provided some very basic searches in the script.
 They're really just there to get a feel for how the searches need to be formatted.

 For example, here is a basic one that will search for a new Windows user being created.
 The format is a dictionary, where the key is the search description and the value is the actual search.
-This is important because the search description will become the email subject when the alert is triggered:
+The search description will become the email subject when the alert is triggered:

      windows_user_added = {'A New User Was Created': 'search "4720   Microsoft-Windows-Security-Auditing"'}